 Be aware that Skywatcher makes no claims of weather or even moisture-proofness for the EQ6-R mount.
 I queried the suitability of leaving the mount outdoors with them and they stated the following (spelling and grammar as per email!)

 There is a carry bag available which you may want to store the mount in if you are not going to be using it for a while or if you are taking it to darker skies on holiday.

 Final Thoughts on the EQ6-R Pro

 The EQ6-R Pro is a fantastic mount, but not without its issues.
-Most of these issues relate to design issues of parts which most users will only use occasionally.
+Most of these issues relate to design issues of parts that most users will only use occasionally.
 If you keep your equipment set up on a semi/permanent basis, either in an observatory or outdoors undercover, these issues won’t bother you during daily usage.

-It’s very heavy which is good for stability but not so good if you tend to put everything away at the end of a session.
+It’s very heavy, which is good for stability but not so good if you tend to put everything away at the end of a session.
 I found it performs its stated functions very well and it looks great with an unfussy finish that is nonetheless perfectly functional.